Email marketing can bring HUGE results for your small business!

-It's easy to avoid this by having someone else take a look at your emails before you send them, or by simply sending yourself a test version of the email (both HTML and text) before you send them to your subscribers.
+It's easy to avoid this by having someone else take a look at your emails before you send them, or by simply sending yourself a test version of the email (both HTML and text) before you send it to your subscribers.

-5. Coming across as a spammer.
+5. Coming Across as a Spammer.

-- USING ALL CAPS
+- ALL CAPS

-- Overuse of images
+- Too many images

 - Using numbers or characters in place of letters (like FR3E!)

-Hopefully you're not committing any of these 5 deadly email marketing sins, but if you are, it's never too late to change your ways!
+Hopefully you're not committing any of these 7 deadly email marketing sins, but if you are, it's never too late to change your ways!

 Have you fallen into any of these traps?
 Am I missing any?
 Let me know below!